nashville-software-school/prompt-workshop-1/01-prompt-design/chapters/TUTOR_05.md

 You should notice a drastic difference in the response.
 It no longer immediately provides an answer, but rather prompts you to explore further and do some work yourself first.

+You likely got a response where it asked you to examine the code that is likely causing the problem, but it did not tell you what the problem was.
+If it asked you if you could identify the error, answer "No" and see what the next response is.